Palmén Colloquium

 The name for the colloquium comes from J.A.
 Palmén, who helped to establish the Geographical Society of Finland in 1888.
 For Palmén, geography was the science that summoned different disciplines together and for whom space was a bundle of interactions of different processes.
 Palmén was a leading ornithologist and a biologist curious of all things living, always looking to the horizon, and pushing geographers to make connections.
 In addition, Johan Axel, was the subject of the Society’s first medal.

 Historically the Society held meetings on Friday afternoons.
-Following this tradition, the colloquium will be held mainly on Friday lunchtime between 12 noon and 1 pm.
-In Spring 2023 the colloquium will be held in 3 MARCH, 10 MARCH, 24 MARCH, 21 APRIL & 12 MAY.
-The society will open the call for Autumn 2023 presentations after MAY 1.
-Note that the first two colloquiums are extra long.
+Following this tradition, the colloquium will be held mainly on Friday lunchtime at 1pm.
+In Spring 2024 the colloquium will be held in 22 MARCH, 8 MAY (wednesday) and 31 MAY.
+The society will open the call for Autumn 2024 presentations after MAY 1.

 We invite all geographers and people interested in geography to take part in this hybrid colloquium either online, or when the occasion comes live.